 In 1880, Cape Pine’s seventeen stationary lamps and reflectors were rearranged so that the entrance to Trepassey, formerly dark, was illuminated, and some landward regions, formerly illuminated, were darkened.

-Though Captain Bayfield had recommended a fog alarm for Cape Pine in 1847, this much-needed navigational aid was not established in the vicinity until 1910, when a diaphone fog horn commenced operation on Cape Freels, just east of Cape Pine.
-Michael Myrick was the first keeper of the fog alarm, and in 1930, after James Myrick had taken over for his father, the fog signal was relocated to a site just down the slope from Cape Pine Lighthouse.
+Though Captain Bayfield had recommended a fog alarm for Cape Pine in 1847, this much-needed navigational aid was not established in the vicinity until 1910, when a diaphone fog horn commenced operation on Cape Freels, just west of Cape Pine.
+Michael Myrick served as keeper of the fog alarm until 1935, when the fog signal was relocated to a site just down the slope from Cape Pine Lighthouse.

 An acetylene light was installed at Cape Pine in 1928 that changed the characteristic from fixed to two white flashes every nine seconds.